ShaggyTech/nhtsa-api-wrapper/packages/lib/src/api/README.md

 - `createUrl` - Builds the URL string but does not store it in internal state

-- `getURL` - Returns the internal URL string
+- `getCachedUrl` - Returns the internal URL string

 `cacheUrl`, `get`, and `post` methods will cache url to internal state if you pass them a url string or options object.
 They will always overwrite the current cached url and immediately make